rubrikinc/rubrik-powershell-sdk/docs/powershell/enums/HierarchyFilterField.md

 ### HierarchyFilterField
 - IS_ARCHIVED - Filters archived workloads.
 - NAME - Filter by name.
+For an exact match, use NAME_EXACT_MATCH.
 - IS_RELIC - Filters workloads that are relics.
 - EC2_INSTANCE_ID - Filter by EC2Instance native ID.
 - EC2_INSTANCE_NAME - Filter by EC2Instance.name.